– Mariano’s: From 6–8AM daily there is special shopping for people over 60 and groceries can be ordered online for curbside pickup daily.

-– Starting Wednesday, March 18 all Whole Foods Market in the U.S. and Canada will be opening one hour early to accommodate those over 60 and people with disabilities.
+– Whole Foods Market: Opening one hour early to accommodate those over 60 and people with disabilities.
+Online ordering is available through Amazon.

-– Jewel-Osco will reserve every Tuesday and Thursday from 7 – 9AM for seniors and vulnerable shoppers.
+– Jewel-Osco: Reserves every Tuesday and Thursday from 7–9AM for seniors and vulnerable shoppers.
+Groceries can also be ordered online for delivery or curbside pick up.

-– Target is reducing hours and closing all stores by 9PM and the 1st hour every Wednesday is being reserved for vulnerable guests, including the elderly.
+– Target: Reducing hours and closing all stores by 9PM and the 1st hour every Wednesday is being reserved for vulnerable guests, including the elderly.

-– Tischler’s Foods, located at 9118 Broadway in Brookfield, will be open for the first hour of every day from 8–9AM for seniors.
+– Tischler’s Foods (9118 Broadway in Brookfield): Open for the first hour of every day from 8–9AM for seniors.

 – The Meals on Wheels Program is administered by Aging Care Connections and is usually only for people who are homebound and not capable of shopping for themselves or cooking for themselves, however, Rules for home-delivered meals have been relaxed to include not only homebound and frail older adults, but also food insecure elders home due to the virus.
 Interested individuals need to call 708-354-1323 to apply for Meals on Wheels.